Indians in Japan: Community organizations and activists

-Social issues
+Other

 Domestic violence

 An article in the Japan Times complained that patriarchy perpetuates among Indian immigrants to Japan, whereas Indian women may feel more empowered in societies such as Berlin, Germany.
-As in the native Japanese culture, many Indian women to Japan rarely stay for career advancement, but rather prefer staying to become a housewife.
+Many Indian women to Japan rarely stay for career advancement, but rather prefer staying to become a housewife.

 Illegal immigration

 A number of people born in Japan to asylum seekers or illegal immigrants have reported being told to return to India.

+Security tracking by the United Nations Office on Drugs and Crime (UNODC) and local border agencies reveals an operational shift where third-country nationals—primarily from neighboring South Asian countries facing stricter immigration barriers—exploit sophisticated syndicates to acquire genuine Indian identities via counterfeit domestic breeder documents like Aadhaar cards.
+This technique, known as "fraudulently obtained genuine passports" (FOGs), allows non-Indian impostors or look-alikes to masquerade under a nationality that generally commands lower scrutiny from the Immigration Services Agency of Japan.

 Racism

 There have been complaints about facing Islamophobia and racial profiling.
 Islam is considered a foreign culture within the framework of Japanese multiculturalism and is treated as such by most Japanese people.
 Large scale opposition to Muslim migration began in the 1990s, albeit targeting those from the Middle East, and Iranians and Pakistanis in particular.

-In early 2024 an Indian, along with a Black American and Pakistani, sued the Japanese government for racial discrimination; "There's a very strong image that 'foreigner' equals 'criminal'," Pakistan-born Syed Zain told Japanese reporters.
+In early 2024, an Indian, and a Black American and Pakistani, sued the Japanese government for racial discrimination; "There's a very strong image that 'foreigner' equals 'criminal'," Pakistan-born Syed Zain told Japanese reporters.